h671431/Ada502Group7/README.md

 # Fire Risk Model
 The Fire Risk Computation Model calculates fire risk based on:
 - Temperature
-- Humidity
+- Relative umidity
-- Wind
+- Wind speed

-These parameters are used together with the TTF-computation to calculate a fire risk for a selected location/coordinate.
+These parameters are used together with the TTF-computation to calculate a fire risk for a selected location.

 # Technologies
 - **Python 3.13+** - Core language
 - **FastAPI** - REST API framework